-- The practice gathered feedback from patients through surveys and complaints received. - Records demonstrated that the practice had responded to patients' suggestions put forward in the patient survey.
-For example, the practice had analysed two comments regarding appointments to help ensure patients were able to book an appointment that fitted in with their work commitments. - The practice was in the process of recruiting patients to form a patient participation group (PPG).
-Records showed the first meeting of the PPG was scheduled for 22 April 2016. - The practice had also gathered feedback from staff through staff meetings, appraisals and discussion.
+- The practice gathered feedback from patients through the patient participation group (PPG) as well as surveys and complaints received. - Records demonstrated that the practice had responded to patients' suggestions put forward in the patient survey.
+For example, the practice planned to audit their system of telephone triage to be able to give patients a more accurate indication of the time they could expect to be telephoned back by a member of staff. - The practice had also gathered feedback from staff through staff meetings, appraisals and discussion.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 All staff were involved in discussions about how to run and develop the practice, and the GP partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice.